 It is nice to have everything taken care of for you from pickup to drop off but of course it does come with a price.
-There is also an option here to use the Oh Yea Tours shuttle service for $65 NZD that will drop you off at Piha Beach.
+There is also an option here to use the a shuttle service from Auckland that will drop you off at Piha Beach.

 » You can check out some Waitakere Ranges tours on Viator to find one that works for you best